-Children’s Eyesight May Change, Less Often With Myopia Control
+Children’s Eyesight May Change, Less Often With Myopia Control in Renton

 Because changes in your child’s vision can occur without you or your child noticing them, your child should visit the eye doctor every year or more frequently if specific problems or risk factors exist.
 Myopia control attempts to reduce the number of changes that may occur in your child’s vision.
 With a successful myopia control program, an eye doctor can provide your child with amazing vision, track your child’s rate of myopia, and provide a clear road to healthy eyesight and a successful future.

 Seeing is Vital to the Quality of your Life

 Eyes are important indicators of overall health, and comprehensive eye care goes beyond a prescription for glasses or contact lenses.
 At Kent Eye Clinic, we take the time to get to know you, your eye care history, and all of your vision needs.
 Our optometrists provide the expert care, advice, options, and the follow up you need whether you are a new patient or an existing one.

 Myopia control is a process of wearing a contact lens at night to reshape the eye.
 This process has proven to prevent patients from becoming more near-sighted.